hiki-t/aisf24_solo_project/intro.md

 <h3 id="exp2"> Exp2 </h3>

-After the first successful replication in Exp1, showing no superposition of the toy model with dense feature, Exp2 tested further if supeturerposition would occur when feature distribution was highly sparse (i.e. sparsity level = 0.999).
+After successfully replicating the results in Experiment 1 (Exp1), which showed no superposition in a toy model with dense features, Experiment 2 (Exp2) tested whether superposition would emerge when the feature distribution was highly sparse (sparsity level = 0.999).

+<b>Methodology</b>

+Exp2 followed the same experimental design as Exp1, with one key difference: a sparsity penalty was applied during data transformation.
+Specifically, the transformation
-In Exp2, experiment design was exactly same as the Exp1, except a condition in which feature distribution was maintained sparse by using sparsity penalty during data transformation from the 49 dim neural representations of the linear model into the 2 dim neural representations of the autoencoder model.
+from the 49 dim neural representations of the linear model to the 2 dim neural representations of the autoencoder included a constraint to maintain feature sparsity.
 See <b>Diagram 2</b> for visual summary of this experiment.
 For further details of Exp2, check [here](nb/notebook2.ipynb).